Pittsburgh Celebrates Black History

 - Pittsburgh: A Tradition of Innovation exhibit lets you step inside Pittsburgh's premier jazz club, the Crawford Grill, and listen to music from some of history's most prominent jazz musicians, such as George Benson, Billy Strayhorn, Stanley Turrentine and Mary Lou Williams.

 - Western Pennsylvania Sports Museum showcases Pittsburgh’s unmatched Negro league baseball legacy.
-Special guided tours of the Sports Museum and through the two exhibitions are offered on Feb.
-11 and Feb.
-25.

 New Horizon Theater